Philippines Fans Sign Petition To Meet Song Joong-Ki, Will Song Hye-Kyo Join?

 When it comes to honoring Hallyu, Philippines has always been the frontrunner.

-Be it online or offline, fans in Philippines have been vocal about expressing their love for Hallyu.
+Be it online or offline, fans in the Philippines have been vocal about expressing their love for Hallyu.
 There is always room for South Korean food, fashion, and entertainment among the Filipino community.

 #SongJoongKi take out for breakfast with cheesy smile on top please ????????